 You can help advance our understanding and treatment of neurological speech and language disorders.
 We are currently recruiting for the following studies:

 - As part of the UNC Center for Stroke-Related Research in the Department of Allied Health Sciences, we maintain a registry of potential stroke research study participants.
 You may join the registry if you would like information about ongoing and new studies in aphasia and stroke rehabilitation.
-To join the registry, CLICK HERE TO DOWNLOAD THE FORM, read and fill it out, and send it in!

 - Many people have difficulties articulating speech after a stroke.
 The purpose of this study is to develop stable and sensitive measures of differences in speech production and to track their change over time.

 For more information or to schedule an appointment, please contact us at (919) 843-3699 or email@example.com.

 For directions to UNC Medical Center, please click here.
 For additional directions from I-40, please click here.
 Often we arrange to meet research participants by the information desk in UNC Memorial Hospital.